t3102115-cmd/t3102115-cmd.github.io/plugins/restartplus/README.md

 "restartplus.use": use the "/restartplus" and the "/cancelrestart" command

 "stopplus.use":  use the "/stopplus" and the "/cancelstop" command

-[!IMPORTANT]
-This project includes code created by generative AI

 Download
 - Github Releases